 Master of Education in School Counseling

-The Graduate Studies Program in School Counseling prepares its students to become members of school guidance departments.
+The graduate School Counseling Program prepares its students to become members of school guidance departments.
 The program examines the field of counseling from the three-fold aspect of theory, analysis, and application and follows the CACREP Standards.
 Students completing this pathway will be eligible for Rhode Island certification as a PK-12 School Counselor.

 The Providence College School Counseling Program is rigorous and relevant.
 It has given me the knowledge necessary to develop a holistic counseling program, and most importantly, I have been given the resources to support equitable outcomes for all students.